iwoithe/Metronome/README.md

+:construction: **Metronome is still a WIP with missing features and various bugs**

 # Metronome

 A simple, yet featureful metronome app for desktop

-> [!IMPORTANT]
-> Metronome is WIP and as such is not complete in anyway

 ![Screenshot of the home page of Metronome](./assets/home.png)